PaulieScanlon/gatsby-theme-gatstats/README.md

 #### directory structure

-If you'd like to add more pages or posts add them to your src dir
+If you'd like to add more pages or posts add them to your src dir. **At least 1 post with a featured image is reqiured in the `posts` dir**

 <!-- prettier-ignore -->
 ```